bbc/newslabs-election-2015-issues/README.md

-# Election Issue Coverage Comparion
+# Election 2015 Issue Coverage

 A tool to compare coverage of issues around the election across the media.

 http://election-2015-issues.bbcnewslabs.co.uk

+Note: This experiment is still in development - the website is password protected outside of the BBC network.

 ## Installation instructions